Kraigie/nostrum/docs/static/Intro.md

 The following fields are also supported:

+ - `ffmpeg` - Specifies the path to the ffmpeg executable for playing audio.
+Defaults to `"ffmpeg"`
  - `dev` - This is added to enable Nostrum to be run completely stand alone for development purposes. `true` will cause Nostrum to spawn its own event consumers.
  If you have the dev flag set to true while running Nostrum alongside your